Retrospective Tools

 Summary

-Parabol leads on ease of use, value, fun factor and integrations.
-TeamRetro leads on AI & insights and enterprise-grade.
+Parabol leads on fun factor.
+TeamRetro leads on ease of use, value, AI & insights and enterprise-grade.

 Scores compared